 What to Do When You Stop Liking Your Church

 It’s amazing how heated the preference battles in the church get.
 Everybody wants church to do things their way.
-Either the church is too boring or too entertaining, to deep to reach non- believers or not deep enough to train disciples, too big or too small.
-No matter how you slice it, there are a lot of competing priorities in the church.
+Either the church is too boring or too entertaining, too deep to reach non- believers or not deep enough to train disciples, too big or too small.
+No matter how you slice it, there are a lot of competing priorities in the Church.
 These battling preferences drain the power of community.

 Everyone has an opinion.
 We have preferences and styles we like.
 The problem comes when those opinions and preferences collide in community.
 What makes it even more difficult is that it’s rarely an issue of right or wrong.
 It’s just what we like.
 With all of our warring preferences, how can we truly create a community of believers?

 Community is not just a suggestion: It’s a command for all Christians.
 We are expected to engage in the community of the church.
 When we have people from different walks of life, backgrounds, generations and cultures all meeting together in this diverse community of the church, it’s difficult to meet everyone’s personal preferences.

 The only way community can truly exist is if those who are a part of it care more about what is best for the group, or the mission of that community, than they do about their own personal preferences.
 A cohesive group of people with personal agendas and uncompromising beliefs (in regards to their preferences) can never exist.
 Think of the word community as having two parts: “common” and “unity.”
 Without something in common, without unity, there is no community.
 Diverse community cannot exist without a driving mission or selfless sacrifice.